conceptofmind/LaMDA-rlhf-pytorch/README.md

 <img src="./lamda.png" width="600px"></img>

+# Update

+I will be adding significant updates to this repository to include:

+- [ ] RLHF (Reinforcement learning with human feedback)
+- [ ] Integration with Web Search APIs
+- [ ] External database integration
+- [ ] Chain-of-thought prompting
+- [ ] Integration with a Calculator API

 ## LaMDA-pytorch
 Open-source pre-training implementation of Google's [LaMDA research paper](https://arxiv.org/abs/2201.08239) in PyTorch.
 The totally not sentient AI.
 This repository will cover the 2B parameter implementation of the pre-training architecture as that is likely what most can afford to train.
 You can review Google's latest blog post from 2022 which details LaMDA [here](https://ai.googleblog.com/2022/01/lamda-towards-safe-grounded-and-high.html).
 You can also view their previous blog post from 2021 on the model [here](https://blog.google/technology/ai/lamda/).